logicminds/puppet-nonrootlib/README.markdown

 Over the past few years I have written many puppet modules that do not have root access.
 Over this time I have developed a pattern for creating nonroot puppet modules.
-This module intends to use many of the tricks, secrets and I have learned over the years.
+This module intends to use many of the tricks, secrets and patterns I have learned over the years.
 While this module at the moment does not do much, it lays down a framework for any future modules to inherit from.
 This module should be thought of as a stdlib for nonroot puppet development.
 Include this module in your classes or inherit it.